abyvinod/abyvinod.github.io/content/7 - ArxivPaperAdd.md

 1. Arxiv does not accept `.bib` files.
-Instead, we have to upload the `.bbl` fle. [^bbl]
+Instead, we have to upload the `.bbl` file. [^bbl]
 1. Arxiv does not accept `.pdf` files when generated using TeX.
 We have to upload the tex files, necessary figures, style files, and the `.bbl` file.
 [^thingsneeded]
 1. Adding multiple items on Arxiv is a pain.
-The best way to accomplish this is to `zip` all the required files, and then upload the zip.
+The best way to accomplish this is to `zip` all the required files and then upload the zip.
 Arxiv can process `zip` and `tar.gz`.[^zipping]

 [^bbl]: [https://arxiv.org/help/submit_tex#bibtex](https://arxiv.org/help/submit_tex#bibtex)